 - Referred by a PBSO staff member or PBSO JFO Program

-- Failing one or more classes and/or absent for five or more days within a grading period without an excuse
+- Failing one or more classes and/or being absent for five or more days within a grading period without an excuse

 - Not currently facing criminal charges or probation